 [2] In March 2003, Deron Beal ("Beal") founded TFN, an umbrella non-profit Arizona corporation dedicated to "freecycling."
-The term "freecycling" combines the words "free" and "recycling" and refers to the practice of giving an unwanted item to a stranger so that it can continue to be used for its intended purpose, rather than disposing of it.45 As practiced by TFN, freecycling is primarily a local activity
+The term "freecycling" combines the words "free" and "recycling" and refers to the practice of giving an unwanted item to a stranger so that it can continue to be used for its intended purpose, rather than disposing of it.36 As practiced by TFN, freecycling is primarily a local activity conducted by means of internet groups, which are created by volunteers through online service providers like Yahoo!
+Groups and Google Groups.37 Although not required to do so, most TFN member groups use Yahoo!
+Groups as a forum for members to coordinate their freecycling activities.
+TFN also maintains its own

-44 Naked licensing occurs when a licensor does not exercise adequate quality control over its licensee's use of a licensed trademark such that the trademark may no longer represent the quality of the product or service the consumer has come to expect.
+35 Naked licensing occurs when a licensor does not exercise adequate quality control over its licensee's use of a licensed trademark such that the trademark may no longer represent the quality of the product or service the consumer has come to expect.
 See Barcamerica Int'l USA Trust v.
 Tyfield Importers, Inc., 289 F.3d 589, 595-96 (9th Cir.2002).
 By not enforcing the terms of the trademark's use, the licensor may forfeit his rights to enforce the exclusive nature of the trademark.
 The key question is therefore whether TFN produced any evidence to raise a material fact issue as to whether it: (1) retained contractual rights to control the quality of the use of its trademark; (2) actually controlled the quality of the trademark's use; or (3) reasonably relied on FS to maintain the quality.
 Barcamerica, 289 F.3d at 596-98 (upholding trademarks where a licensor is familiar with the licensee and reasonably relies on the licensee's own quality control efforts).

-$^{^{\}rm 45}$ Beal did not coin the word "freecycle" and TFN is not the first organization to promote freecycling.
+36 Beal did not coin the word "freecycle" and TFN is not the first organization to promote freecycling.